Sulib1515/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task9- Write a script that prints the result of POWER divided by DIVIDE, followed by a new line. task10- Write a script that displays the result of BREATH to the power LOVE task11- Write a script that converts a number from base 2 to base 10.
+task9- Write a script that prints the result of POWER divided by DIVIDE, followed by a new line. task10- Write a script that displays the result of BREATH to the power LOVE task11- Write a script that converts a number from base 2 to base 10. task12- Create a script that prints all possible combinations of two letters, except oo.